IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 - *code_challenge_method* (OPTIONAL): TBD

 - *redirect_uri* (OPTIONAL): The absolute URI of the Authorization Client callback endpoint to which the authorization server will send the user agent back once access is granted (or denied).
 This parameter is required if the Authorization Client is registered at the Authorization Server with multiple redirect URI, optional otherwise [OAuth 2.1, Section 3.1.2.3].
 - *scope* (OPTIONAL): TBD The scope of the access request.

+- *resource* (REQUIRED): Single valued identifier of the Resource Server api endpoint to be accessed [JWT Access Token, Section 3].

 A non-normative example of the authorization request is as follows: